 Political dictatorships and economic dictatorships are both a form of monopoly.
 God alone has the right to monopolistic power because He alone can use it to express love and service without being corrupted by power.
 In a competitive free-market system, it is difficult for monopolies to develop, because success has many imitators.
 However, people being what they are, there is a tendency for the economically powerful to use the political system to create a monopoly for their benefit.
 It is through political decree that most monopolies find their creation.
 This is economic dictatorship.
 Modern practices such as tariffs, special loans, licences, import quotas, tax breaks, assistance to companies or “special friends” are so often used to the benefit of power elites.
 The consumer pays dearly, competition is restricted and the state loses the respect of its citizens.
 This is not the Biblical way (Habakkuk 2:9).
 Leaders are to serve the citizens, not economically powerful interests.

 Perhaps the most critical Biblical example of an economic dictatorship and monopoly is in Jesus’ ongoing conflict with the Sanhedrin, the controllers of the temple in Jerusalem.
-The high priest and his colleagues had set up a religious/economic monopoly that required all Jewish worshippers to exchange their gold and silver currency for temple money of a lesser value metal, usually copper.
+The high priest and his colleagues had set up a religious/economic monopoly that required all Jewish worshipers to exchange their gold and silver currency for temple money of a lesser value metal, usually copper.
 With this new currency, they then had to buy their temple offerings at inflated prices from registered dealers who worked in conjunction with the Sanhedrin by paying kickbacks.
 The high priest and his family amassed enormous wealth through this fragrant violation of God’s law.
-Jesus at one stage made a whip in protest and drove the moneychangers and sellers out of the temple (Matthew 21:12-13).
+Jesus at one stage made a whip in protest and drove the money changers and sellers out of the temple (Matthew 21:12-13).
 It was soon after this that they began scheming to kill him.
 Christians be warned: If you take on powerful and entrenched monopolistic economic forces it will get nasty, they have a lot to lose.

 GODLY LEADERSHIP, GODLY GOVERNMENT

 All of us must learn the art of self-government or we will lack self-control and be brought under the government of others.
 At some stage in our lives, we will also run a micro-government, whether as parents raising a family, professionals in an office, volunteer leaders in a charity, or profit seekers running a business.
-Learning how to shoulder the responsibility of leadership and government as Jesus modelled for us will help all of us reflect Christ in whatever social, economic or managerial circumstance we find ourselves.
+Learning how to shoulder the responsibility of leadership and government as Jesus modeled for us will help all of us reflect Christ in whatever social, economic or managerial circumstance we find ourselves.

 Think for a minute of Jesus as a manager and a leader.
 His prime task was to train twelve future leaders to initiate a global revolution.
 In the process, Jesus repeatedly used the key word “servant” to describe the type of leaders He wanted them to become (Mark 10:42-44, Matthew 23:12).
 One of the main purposes of His three years of ministry, apart from His death and resurrection, was to demonstrate this leadership style through his own acts of service (Luke 22:27).
-He modelled what He expected from them and all future Christian leaders.
+He modeled what He expected from them and all future Christian leaders.
 He laid down His life for others and He washed their stinking feet.
 It took three years to get this message through to his trainees.
 They, on the other hand, were just like us: they fought, argued and jostled for the best positions and status.
 They were jealous of each other, indignant, full of pride and ambition (Matthew 20:20-28).
 Any organisation of more than a few workers or members today will have all of these same human weaknesses clearly visible in the relationships between individuals.
 These selfish mind-sets must all be removed and replaced with a servant heart, and it begins with the leader modelling that servant heart.
 Authority comes to those who serve.